drdna/PyriculariaGenomes/README.md

 cp MyGenomeID*_paired.fq.gz MyGenomeID
 ```
 4. Use Velvet Advisor (https://dna.med.monash.edu/~torsten/velvet_advisor/) to determine a reasonable k-mer value based on metrics for your trimmed reads
-5. Change into the MygenomeID directory
+5. Change into the MyGenomeID directory
 6. Run the [VelvetOptimiser](/scripts/velvetoptimiser_noclean.sh) script running VelvetOptimiser v.
 2.2.6 to perform assemblies at k-mer values bracketing the value suggested by  starting suggested by Velvet Advisor by 40 on each side (e.g. k -40 to k +40), with a step size of 10
 ```bash
 sbatch velvetoptimser_noclean.sh <MyGenome_prefix> <starting_k> <ending_k> 10